How to become a full stack WordPress developer?

 WordPress developers can add HTML blocks into a post or page with the text editor or edit each media type directly as HTML.

 Cascading Style Sheets (CSS)

 Cascading Style Sheets (CSS) is a “style sheet language” and the most popular web language, along with HTML.
-In fact, HTML and CSS are tightly intertwined because CSS is used to style HTML elements.
-You can imagine HTML as the bare concrete and metal structure of a building, and CSS is equivalent to the siding, paint, and all other styling materials.
+In fact, HTML and CSS are tightly intertwined because developers use CSS to style HTML elements.
+You can imagine HTML as the bare concrete and metal structure of a building, and CSS is equivalent to the siding, paint, and all other styling, sealing, and insulating materials.

-JS is the most popular programming language worldwide, making websites and web pages interactive.
-It comprises the bulk of WordPress’s front-end development along with CSS and HTML.
+JS is the most popular programming language worldwide and developers use it to make websites and web pages more interactive.
+It comprises the bulk of WordPress’s frontend development along with CSS and HTML.
 With JS, WordPress developers can make websites more dynamic by adding interactive features like:

-Any time a web page is doing more than displaying static text, there’s a good chance JS is involved in the additional elements.
+Any time a web page is doing more than displaying static text, there’s a good chance JS powers the additional elements.

-WordPress developers use various JS libraries and collections of pre-written code snippets that allow for more efficient software development.
-Some of the most popular include jQuery, React, BackBoneJS, Boba.js, and Bricklayer.
+To accomplish this dynamism, WordPress developers use various libraries and frameworks that are based on or incorporate JS to code frontend software more efficiently.
+Some of the most popular include jQuery, React, BackBone.js, and Bricklayer.